John Lavin casts a critical eye in his review of the latest humorous fiction novel by Martin Amis, Lionel Asbo: State of England.

-It was about two thirds of the way into Martin Amis’ last novel, The Pregnant Widow, shortly after a character called Gloria Beautyman has just said ‘I am a cock.
+It was about two-thirds of the way into Martin Amis’ last novel, The Pregnant Widow, shortly after a character called Gloria Beautyman has just said ‘I am a cock.
 And we’re very rare – girls who have cocks’ that I did what I would at one time have considered impossible.
 I threw a Martin Amis novel across a room, never to pick it up again.
 This, of course, is what his father Kingsley had famously done when the character of Martin Amis had made his way into his son’s superlative fifth novel, Money.
 Kingsley felt that his son was committing, in his view, the worst of all crimes; that of ‘buggering the reader about.’
 But for me it was for a reason I would never have expected.
-It was because the writing – the writing, no less! – of ‘the most original prose stylist of his generation’ (The Independent), was not any good.
+It was because of the writing – the writing, no less! – of ‘the most original prose stylist of his generation’ (The Independent), was not any good.
 Was, though I hesitate to say it, poor.
 This was something new, something terminal-seeming.

 While the plotting and characterisation (never in any case Amis’ strongest suit) had been at an all-time low in Yellow Dog (with a marginal improvement in the sombre, Gulag-set House of Meetings) there was still that prose style.
 A style that seemed to take both the prose and poetry of his father and fuse it together into one satirical yet luminously beautiful whole.
 But take away that style and what was left?
 Just imagine for a moment how awful London Fields would have been if it had been written badly.
-If that sounds self-defeatingly obvious, then think for a second about that novel’s extraordinarily convoluted and dissatisfying plot, then of its – with the exception of the fully multi-dimensional, compellingly awful Keith Talent – thin, one dimensional characters; and then think of it being written by a bad writer rather than by Martin Amis at the full height of his powers.
+If that sounds self-defeating obvious, then think for a second about that novel’s extraordinarily convoluted and dissatisfying plot, then of its – with the exception of the fully multi-dimensional, compellingly awful Keith Talent – thin, one-dimensional character; and then think of it being written by a bad writer rather than by Martin Amis at the full height of his powers.
 This, sadly, was a fairly close approximation of what reading The Pregnant Widow was like.

 All of which goes some way to explaining why Lionel Asbo is such an unexpected triumph.
 That title, for instance, immediately sounded alarm bells.
-It couldn’t, on first sight, sound very much more Daily Mail, or out of touch, or in keeping with the Kingsley-esque shift to the right that Amis seemed to have been making – despite his protestations to the contrary – throughout all of that weird writing he did on 9/11 and the War on Terror (or ‘The Age of Horrorism’ as he would have us call it).
+It couldn’t, on first sight, sound very much more Daily Mail, or out of touch, or in keeping with the Kingsley-Esque shift to the right that Amis seemed to have been making – despite his protestations to the contrary – throughout all of that weird writing he did on 9/11 and the War on Terror (or ‘The Age of Horrorism’ as he would have us call it).
 Add to that the fact that it was at one point part of the same manuscript as The Pregnant Widow, before Amis realised the two strands couldn’t fit together, and you have a proposition that alarms rather more than it allures.